softwaredesign-uandes/architecture-reviews/ipfs/evolution.md

   - All IPFS nodes will now run two DHTs: one for the public internet WAN, and one for their local network LAN.

 - Query Logic
-  - Improove the DHT query logic to more closely follow Kademlia.
-This should significantly speed up:
   - Publishing IPNS & provider records.
   - Resolving IPNS addresses.
 - Routing Tables
   - Addresing the poorly maintained routing tables by:

-  - Reducing the likelihood that the connection manager will kill connections to peers in the routing table.
+  - Reducing the probability that the connection manager will kill connections to peers in the routing table.
-  - Keeping peers in the routing table, even if we get disconnected from them.
+  - Keeping peers in the routing table even if we get disconnected from them.
-  - Actively and frequently querying the DHT to keep our routing table full.
-  - Prioritizing useful peers that respond to queries quickly.
+  - Prioritizing useful peers that respond to queries fast.
 ## Status

-Verified
+Implemented

 ## Consequences

+- Connections terminate when hits the end of the query.
+- Improve tables logic.
+- Brings stability to connections.
-A lot of cost wasted rewriting the most of the module DHT
+- A lot of cost wasted rewriting the most of the module DHT.

 # ADR 2: QUIC by default - Release 0.6.0